tunnckoCore/koa-rest-router/README.md

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/tunnckoCore/koa-rest-router/issues/new).
 But before doing anything, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.

+### Contributing Recipes
+Recipes are just different use cases, written in form of README in human language.
+Showing some "Pro Tips" and tricks, answering common questions and so on.
+They look like [tests](./test.js), but in more readable and understandable way for humans - mostly for beginners that not reads or understand enough the README or API and tests.

+- They are in form of folders in the root [`recipes/`](./recipes) folder: for example `recipes/[short-meaningful-recipe-name]/`.
+- In recipe folder should exist `README.md` file
+- In recipe folder there may have actual js files, too.
+And should be working.
+- The examples from the recipe README.md should also exist as separate `.js` files.
+- Examples in recipe folder also should be working and actual.

+It would be great if you follow these steps when you want to _fix, update or create_ a recipes. :sunglasses:

+- Title for recipe idea should start with `[recipe]`: for example`[recipe] my awesome recipe`
+- Title for new recipe (PR) should also start with `[recipe]`.
+- Titles of Pull Requests or Issues for fixing/updating some existing recipes should start with `[recipe-fix]`.

+It will help a lot, thanks in advance! :yum:

 ## [Charlike Make Reagent](http://j.mp/1stW47C) [![new message to charlike][new-message-img]][new-message-url] [![freenode #charlike][freenode-img]][freenode-url]